ChrisK91/chrisk91.github.io/content/post/2018-09-28-Anki-Templates-Introduction-HTML.md

 ---
-blurb: Anki utilizes HTML in its template engine.
+summary: Anki utilizes HTML in its template engine.
 HTML is quite easy to pick up, and a basic understanding will get you started in improving your Anki templates right away!
 comments: true